daphne-eu/daphne/doc/DistributedRuntime.md

 limitations under the License.
 -->

-# Running DAPHNE on the distributed runtime
+# Running DAPHNE on the Distributed Runtime

 ## Background

 Daphne supports execution in a distributed fashion.
 Similar to the local vectorized engine, the distributed runtime uses multiple distributed nodes (workers) that work on their local data, while a main node, the coordinator, is responsible for transferring the data and code to be executed.
-The user is required to start the workers, either manually or using an HPC tool as SLURM (scripts that start the workers locally or remotely, natively or not, can be found [here](https://github.com/daphne-eu/daphne/tree/main/deploy)).
+The user is required to start the workers, either manually or using an HPC tool as SLURM (scripts that start the workers locally or remotely, natively or not, can be found [here](/deploy)).
 <!-- TODO: add link to documentation. -->

 ##  Scope